 As mentioned earlier, certain actors are best modeled as resources.
 Any actor that cannot independently challenge mid is best understood as a resource, because these actors will not be relevant for understanding the empire.
 They can be understood as resources, because they will be used by low, mid, and high players to accomplish their objectives.
 For example, they might provide labor or be weaponized by players against each other.

 In the United States today, high is best understood as being composed of key federal agencies.
 Heads of major institutions such as large companies, banks, universities or governors of individual states can be understood as mid.
 State officials, heads of local groups and smaller organizations can be understood as low.
 Everyone else is best modeled as a resource.
 Relevant outside powers consist of key foreign governments such as China or Russia.

 At Harvard University, perhaps high is occupied by the president, provost, deans, vice presidents, or trustees.
-Mid might be key professors, long-time staff, heads of departments and major donors.
+Mid might be key professors, long-time staff, heads of departments, and major donors.
 Low might be student organizers or less important professors.
-Other students, assistant professors, replaceable staff, and smaller donors.
+Other students, assistant professors, replaceable staff, and smaller donors might be resources.
 Relevant outside players might be companies that recruit from the university or the local city government.

 A strategic landscape is a domain of competition among players.
 A domain of competition is a region in which players compete for scarce resources.

 Trying to analyze a strategic landscape without specifying a domain of competition will yield confusion and error.
 If the domain of competition isn’t specified, ends and means cannot be distinguished.
 Most actions are ambiguous, so unless they are interpreted through a definite hypothesis, investigation has no clear direction and uncertainty cannot be resolved.